A Linear-Time Variational Integrator for Multibody Systems: Experimental Results

 \section{Experimental Results}

 In this section, we describe the implementation of the proposed algorithms, RIQN and DRNEA, and verify the algorithms in terms of efficiency and scalability by comparing them to the state-of-are algorithms through case studies.
+We used fixed time step of 1 millisecond for all the experiments.